-St George’s is ranked 1st in the UK for graduate prospects by the Complete University Guide.
+St George’s is ranked in the top 5 in the UK for graduate prospects by the Complete University Guide (2024).
 Find out more about our career services here.

 We are listed as one of the Top 250 Universities in the world by the Times Higher Education World University Rankings.